Turkish TV channels raise billions for quake victims in marathon telecast

 Different public and private sector organisations like banks and airlines as well as individuals contributed during the live campaign.

-The magnitude 7.7 and 7.6 tremors last week were centred in Kahramanmaras and struck nine other provinces – Hatay, Gaziantep, Adiyaman, Malatya, Adana, Diyarbakir, Kilis, Osmaniye, and Sanliurfa.
+The magnitude 7.7 and 7.6 tremors last week were centred in Kahramanmaras and struck ten other provinces – Hatay, Gaziantep, Adiyaman, Malatya, Adana, Diyarbakir, Kilis, Osmaniye, Sanliurfa and Elazig.
 More than 13 million people have been affected by the devastating quakes.

 In neighbouring Syria, at least 5,814 people were killed and over 14,749 injured.